AMST 101-01 30001 |

 Details

 In this introductory course, we will study African American literature from its origins to the present.
-We will study major genres and movements, including the Harlem Renaissance, the Black Arts Movement, and Afrofuturism.
+We will study major genres and movements, including the Harlem Renaissance and Afrofuturism.
 We will learn to use the tools of literary analysis in order to read closely, critically, appreciatively—and collectively.
-Themes of prophesy, literary experimentation, and beauty will focus our study.
-Authors will include: David Walker, Harriet Jacobs, W.E.B.
-Du Bois, Langston Hughes, Zora Neale Hurston, Amiri Baraka, Nikki Giovanni, James Baldwin, Octavia Butler, Claudia Rankine, and Ross Gay.
-Requirements include: a presentation, brief written responses to the readings, one medium length essay and a revision of it, and a final project that will include a written component.
+Themes of solidarity, love, and joy will focus our study.
+Authors will include: Frederick Douglass, Langston Hughes, Zora Neale Hurston, James Baldwin, Ross Gay, and Janelle Monáe, among others.
+Requirements include: brief written responses to the readings, a presentation, an essay and a revision, and a final project.
 This course fulfills either the foundation course in literature requirement or the literature by U.S. writers of color requirement for the English major.

 General Education Requirements: